mahdiatubly/Full_DevOps_RoadMap/Networking.md

 -  Link state: Algorithm used by routing protocols that build a complete network topology to use to select optimum forwarding paths.

 - Dynamic Routing: Entry in the routing table that has been learned from another router via a dynamic routing protocol.

+- Convergence: Process whereby routers agree on routes through the network to establish the same network topology in their routing tables (steady state).
+The time taken to reach steady state is a measure of a routing protocol’s convergence performance.

+- A network under the administrative control of a single owner is referred to as an autonomous system (AS).
+An Interior Gateway Protocol (IGP) is one that identifies routes within an AS.

+- An Exterior Gateway Protocol (EGP) is one that can advertise routes between autonomous systems.
+An EGP includes a field to communicate the network's autonomous system ID and allows network owners to determine whether they can use paths through another organization's network.

+- The Routing Information Protocol (RIP) is a distance vector routing protocol & IGP uses UDP on port 520 or 521.
+RIP only considers a single piece of information about the network topology-the next hop router to reach a given network or subnet (vector).
+It considers only one metric to select the optimal path to a given destination network-the one with the lowest hop count (distance).
+RIP sends regular updates (typically every 30 seconds) of its entire routing database to neighboring routers.

+- RIPng (next generation) is a version of the protocol designed for IPv6.
+RIPng uses UDP port 521.

+-  Distance vector algorithms provide for slower convergence than link state algorithms.
+For more complex networks with redundant paths, other dynamic routing protocols should be considered.

+Enhanced IGRP (EIGRP)(There are versions for IPv4 and IPv6): is usually classed as an advanced distance vector or hybrid routing protocol.
+Like RIP, EIGRP is a distance vector protocol because it relies on neighboring routers to report paths to remote networks.
+Unlike RIP, which is based on a simple hop count metric, EIGRP uses a metric composed of administrator weighted elements.
+The two default elements are bandwidth and delay.
+Where RIP sends periodic updates of its entire routing information base, EIGRP sends a full update when it first establishes contact with a neighbor and thereafter only sends updates when there is a topology change.Unlike RIP, EIGRP is a native IP protocol, which means that it is encapsulated directly in IP datagrams, rather than using TCP or UDP.
+It is tagged with the protocol number 88 in the Protocol field of the IP header.
+Updates are transmitted using multicast addressing.